fri-datascience/course_ids/docs/handbook/03-Dynamic_reports_and_reproducibility.md

 <img src="03-Dynamic_reports_and_reproducibility_files/figure-html/unnamed-chunk-3-1.png" width="672" />

-Create a Shiny App/Dashboard and/or Jupyter Dashboard that draws such a histogram and allows you to interactively change $n$, $m$ and which distribution is used (support standard normal, uniform and a third distribution of choice).
+Create a Shiny App, Shiny Dashboard or Jupyter Dashboard that draws such a histogram and allows you to interactively change $n$, $m$ and which distribution is used (support standard normal, uniform and a third distribution of choice).
 Use the Dashboard to visually explore if the sample average tend to a normal distribution as $m$ grows larger.